How To Become A One-Drink Wonder

 Here are 10 steps to help you become a One-Drink Wonder.
 I only hope this goes some way to compensating for all the rounds I haven’t bought.

 This advice is designed for people looking to cut down their alcohol intake, not those concerned they have a serious alcohol problem.
-If you are struggling with substance abuse, please see here for a list of resources by province in Canada.
+If you are worried about your drinking, please contact Alcohol Drug Information Service.